eickler/rumsim/README.md

 201,S,<time>,SF,<datapoint 1>,<value 1>,,SF,<datapoint 2>,<value 2>,…
 ```

-"instance ID" is the ID of the simulator POD in Kubernetes in case of multiple PODs, otherwise it's the configured client ID.
+Notes:

+- BROKER_CLIENT_ID should be different for each instance of the simulator.
+Using the Kubernetes operator, the BROKER_CLIENT_ID is the ID of the pod (name of the simulation plus a running number).
+- The device ID is a running number.

 ## Known issues